Encounter-based model of a run-and-tumble particle: Conclusion

-With regards the specific application to RTPs, there are a number of possible future directions.
+This work complements previous studies where we extended the encounter-based model of diffusion-mediated surface reactions to partially absorbing interior substrates \cite{Bressloff22,Bressloff22a}.
+For this class of problem, the particle freely enters and exits a substrate ${\mathcal U}$ and can only be absorbed when it is in the interior of ${\mathcal U}$.
+The basic steps of Fig. \ref{fig5} still hold, except that $\ell_t$ is now a Brownian functional known as the occupation or residence time, which specifies the amount of time the particle spends within ${\mathcal U}$ over the time interval $[0,t]$.
+With regards the specific application to RTPs, there are a number of possible future directions in addition to considering partially absorbing interiors.
 One obvious example is a higher-dimensional model in which the RTP switches between velocity states in a continuum of different directions \cite{Bressloff11,Mori20,Santra20}.
-Identifying the appropriate weighted local time would be more involved, since it would depend on the geometry of the higher-dimensional reactive surface.
 Another example is the inclusion of stochastic resetting.
 One useful feature of the majority of resetting protocols is that all memory of previous states of the particle are lost following reset.
 This leads to considerable simplification of the analysis due to the applicability of renewal theory.
 In the case of a standard RTP particle with reset, it is necessary to specify rules for resetting both the position and velocity state of the particle \cite{Evans18,Bressloff20,Santra20a}.
 As we have recently shown elsewhere for encounter-based models of diffusion \cite{Bressloff22b}, generalized models of absorption involve a memory of the contact time between the particle and reactive surface, and this must also be reset in order to exploit renewal theory.
+Finally, we expect the encounter-based scheme to be applicable to any stochastic search process that involves some reaction-based FPT and an appropriately defined substrate encounter time.